TheHive-Project/Cortex-Analyzers/analyzers/LdapQuery/README.md

 * Example: if 'c' value is 'France' in the LDAP response, `c:country` will add the entry `France` in `country` Custom Field.

 ### TheHive template
-A basic template for TheHive (`long.html`) comes along this new version.
+A template for TheHive (`long.html`) comes along this new version.
-This template directly depends on LDAP attributes, so, it need to be adapted to your own needs: modify, add or remove variable `{{result.xxx}}` as you will.
+This template dynamically adapts to LDAP query results, automatically displaying all attributes harvested.
+* Prioritizes Full Name, Email, and UID, while listing other attributes dynamically
+* Limits output to 5 results for clarity
+* Handles filtered results, errors, and empty responses